 The husband and wife had two other vehicles which were insured by New London County Mutual Insurance Company (NLC).
 That policy contained an uninsured policy of $250,000/$500,000.
 Predictably (this is litigation, after all), NLC told the wife that it was not responsible to provide coverage, and NLC filed a declaratory relief action so that a court could determine whether it was liable.

 A declaratory judgment action is often filed by an insurance company after a civil action is filed by someone claiming entitlement to proceeds under an insurance policy (the underlying action).
-Rather than expend money defending the underlying action, and getting themselves into the sticky wicket of defending an insured by refusing to pay the judgment, the insurance company will often request that the court place that case on hold while it gets a ruling on whether it has an obligation to defend the case at all.
+Rather than spend money defending the underlying action, and getting themselves into the sticky wicket of defending an insured by refusing to pay the judgment, the insurance company will often request that the court place that case on hold while it gets a ruling on whether it has an obligation to defend the case at all.
 While it drives us plaintiffs’ lawyers crazy, it is often the best path through the maze.
-If the court in the declaratory judgment action decides that the insurance does not cover the situation, the insurance company is off the hook and does not need to pay for defense of the underlying action, and this is often the end of the case because the plaintiffs’ attorneys may not proceed if there is no coverage.
+If the court in the declaratory judgment action decides that the insurance does not cover the situation, the insurance company is off the hook and need not pay for the defense of the underlying action, and this is often the end of the case because the plaintiffs’ attorneys may not proceed if there is no coverage.

 NLC believed that it did not have to provide coverage based on a provision in the policy referred to as the “owned but not insured” exclusion.
 Insurance companies often hit victims over the head with a similar Maryland provision.
 This Rhode Island provision originally provided: